reinhart1010/nix/docs/en/linux/nmtui.md

 `nmtui`

-- Show a list of available connections, with the option to activate or deactivate them:
+- List available connections, with the option to activate or deactivate them:

 `nmtui connect`